emersonrp/bindcontrol/README.md

 <b>NEW!</b>  Check out the new work-in-progress [Getting Started with BindControl](https://github.com/emersonrp/bindcontrol/wiki/Getting-Started-With-BindControl) on the wiki!

+<b>NEW!</b>  BindControl now has beta support for Rebirth!
+Come set up keybinds for your Guardian!

 <hr>

 BindControl is a helper app for creating and maintaining keybinds and popmenus for City of Heroes.